SlappyPenguin/antsolver/README.md

   <img src="images/antsolver_preflop1.png" width="700"><br>
 </p>

-Compare this to the strategies of Supremus, a frontier research AI based on neural nets, and GTO Wizard, a state-of-the-art commercial solver.
+Compare this to the strategies of Supremus, a research AI based on neural nets, and GTO Wizard, a state-of-the-art commercial solver.

 | | |
 |:-:|:-:|
 | <img src="images/supremus_preflop1.png" width="400"> | <img src="images/wizard_preflop1.png" width="500"> |
 | *Supremus strategy (probability of not folding)* | *GTO Wizard strategy (72BB stacks)* |

-While Antsolver uses the precomputed blueprint strategy in the preflop, later subgames are resolved in real-time.
+While the solver uses the precomputed blueprint strategy in the preflop, later subgames are resolved in real-time.
 Consider its policy as Small Blind after limping preflop, and after Big Blind checks over a flop of K♠J♠9♣:

 | | |
 |:-:|:-:|